Jed-Miller/project1_group10/README.md

 ### Data

 We used the data provided by the California State government for our analysis.
 The snowpack data was sourced through an API from the California department of Water Resources.
 Our fire data was a CSV provided by the California Department of Forestry and Fire Protection.
-Each dataset was check for data authentication before being imported to pandas
+Each dataset was checked for data authentication before being imported to pandas

 The data we imported was from the previous 10 years.
 We examined and cleaned the data sets separately.
 This was due to the winter season spanning two years for any fire season following after.
 We had to arrange this snowpack data to include the data from the year previous to the fire season.
 Once the winter months were organized we were able to structure our data with a column for Winter 12/13 and Fire Season 2013.